dragonpo/chatRoom/README.md

 * When a System Operator joins a room that is empty they are not made a room operator.
 * When you join a room that has an already in use name, you are renamed.
-* When someone joins with a name that includes a space, then it will will make your name into your previous name minus the parts after the first space.
+* When someone joins with a name that includes a space, then it will make your name into your previous name minus the parts after the first space.

 #########################################